Applied Nanomaterials Research Lab

 Amelia Korveziroska, our undergraduate group member got summer REU opportunity at Harvard University Smithsonian Center in Summer 2022

-Current research interest of Biswas group is on fabrication of nanometer scale materials for emerging technologies.
+The current research interest of the Biswas group is on fabrication of nanometer scale materials for emerging technologies.
 We study the fundamental mechanism behind the nanomaterial formation and the nanomaterials properties using high resolution microscopy, optical & infrared spectroscopy, and diffraction.
-Recent years we have explored-
+In recent years we have explored-

 Block copolymer nanostructures as a template for inorganic nanofabrication